top of page

 A friend.

-From an old friend of mine and former work colleague: “I aways imagine Zach surrounded by music and song.
+From an old friend of mine and former work colleague: “I always imagine Zach surrounded by music and song.
 I imagine his soul singing through the breeze.”

-Bel, a friend of Zachie’s, unable to find words, provided the following image from happier times; they’re holding tickets to a Kasabian concert.
+Bel, an old friend of Zachie’s, unable to find words, provided the following image from happier times; they’re holding tickets to a Kasabian concert.

 Another close Melbourne friend wrote the following: